Tyl3rA/hotspot-arcade/README.md

   firmware.
 Much smaller, and a much faster first launch.
 The board picker only offers the board that is actually in the download.

-Do not install more than one.
-They are the same app, so they share one folder on the SD card and would re-unpack over each other on every launch.
+Do not install more than one - they all show up as the same app.

 > **First launch takes a while**, and longer for `-all`.
 The .fap carries its bundled
 > content (board firmware, the web bundle, the packs) and the Flipper unpacks it to the SD